grapestone5321/Kaggle-Courses-Python/README.md

 - Numbers and arithmetic in Python

-***"Number"*** is a fine informal name for the kind of thing, but if we wanted to be more technical, we could ask Python how it would describe the type of thing
+***"Number"*** is a fine informal name for the kind of thing, but if we wanted to be more technical, we could ask Python how it would describe the type of thing.

 - Order of operations